ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 ```

 <img src="memo_files/figure-gfm/avg-post-pandemic-growth-1.png" alt="Bar chart showing the top 15 countries by average GDP growth from 2021 to 2024.
 Bars run horizontally with countries on the y-axis and GDP growth on the x-axis.
 India has the highest average growth at about 8%, followed by Türkiye, Ireland, and China near 6%, with the remaining countries showing growth between roughly 4% and 5%."  />

-#### Description:

-This bar plot displays the top fifteen countries by average annual GDP
-growth over the period from 2021 to 2024.
-The values shown represent the
-mean growth rate across these four post-pandemic years.
-This helps
-smooth out year-to-year swings and gives a clearer sense of each
-country’s overall recovery strength.

-India stands out clearly as the strongest performer in the dataset, with
-average annual growth close to 8 percent.
-Türkiye, Ireland, and China
-follow, each with averages near or slightly above 6 percent.
-The
-remaining countries decline gradually down the ranking, but all still
-exhibit relatively solid performance compared with the broader dataset.
-Because this plot only shows the fifteen best-performing nations, even
-the countries at the bottom of this list grew faster on average than
-roughly thirty other countries not included in the chart.

-A broader pattern is visible as well.
-Many of the economies near the top
-of the ranking are either large emerging markets or countries that
-experienced strong post-COVID rebounds driven by domestic demand,
-targeted sector expansion, or favorable structural trends.
-Countries
-further down the list are often smaller advanced economies whose growth
-rates tend to be steadier and more moderate.
-Taken together, the plot
-highlights how uneven the post-pandemic recovery has been across the
-world, with some nations surging ahead while others regained momentum at
-a slower pace.

 ### Plot 3: GDP Growth Distribution by Recovery Category (2021-2024)